espnet/espnet/egs2/chime8_task1/README.md

 #### <a id="whatisnew">What is new compared to CHiME-7 DASR Baseline ? </a>

 - GSS now is much more memory efficient see https://github.com/desh2608/gss/pull/39 (many thanks to Christoph Boeddeker).
-- Pyannote EEND segmentation model has been retrained on CHiME-6 + NOTSOFAR1 data.
-It is a marginally better.
+- We raised the clustering threshold for the pre-trained Pyannote EEND segmentation model and raised maximum number of speakers to 8 to handle NOTSOFAR1.
 - Some bugs have been fixed.

 ## 📊 Results